petrak-dan/dmp.hr.testproject/README.md

 ## Description ##

 ASP.NET Core MVC + EF Core test project.
-Use only at your own risk. **Do not attempt to use this project's code in a production enviroment** as it contains major security, performance and overall efficiency flaws.
+Use only at your own risk. **Do not attempt to use this project's code in a production environment** as it contains major security, performance and overall efficiency flaws.
 I keep this project here for testing and studying purposes only.

 ## Test project ##